How to Travel Overland in South America

 BusStation.net provides information about bus travel around the world, with a section on South America.
 The site lists bus companies and fan-sites by country.

 Seat61 provides some information about Railroad Travel in South America.

 Train Traveling.com has a section about Railroad Travel in Latin America, with links to articles and resources.

-South American Explorers, www.saexplorers.org, is a non-profit organization, based in Ithaca NY, dedicated to assisting independent travelers in South America.
+South American Explorers, www.saexplorers.org, is a non-profit organization is dedicated to assisting independent travelers in South America.
 SAE has clubhouses in Lima, Cuzco.
 Quito, and Buenos Aires, which provide support, trip planning services and advice for members, and where travelers can exchange information and find travel partners.

 ITMB International Travel Maps & Books, itmb.com, has maps of all South American countries.